-Border exemption for critical health workers extended indefinitely
+#COVID19: Border exception for critical health workers extended indefinitely

-The New Zealand Government has removed the start date criteria from the border exemption for critical health workers.
+The New Zealand Government has removed the start date criteria from the border exception for critical health workers.
 Medical professionals in New Zealand welcomed this decision.

 What does this mean for health workers?

 New Zealand has border restrictions in place to prevent the spread of COVID-19.
-There are some exemptions, though.
-The border exemption for critical health workers is one.
+There are some exceptions, though.
+The border exception for critical health workers is one.

-The exemption allows eligible candidates from overseas to enter New Zealand to work.
-However, this exemption had a start date requirement.
+The exception allows eligible candidates from overseas to enter New Zealand to work.
+However, this exception had a start date requirement.
 The requirement meant that new, approved employees had to start working for their New Zealand employer on or before 31 March 2021.

-Now there is no start date requirement for critical health workers, which means the border exemption is indefinite.
+Now there is no start date requirement for critical health workers, which means the border exception is indefinite.

-Please note, though, that health workers still must meet all of the other border exemption requirements.
+Please note, though, that health workers still must meet all of the other border exception requirements.
 Start dates are also still dependent on the availability of places in managed isolation and quarantine facilities.

 What type of health workers are eligible?